lukatales/rejuvwalkthrough/chapter 1/gearencity.md

 Watch a short cutscene where you almost get run over by a Ms. Blakeory.
 Oops!
 (Saki +1)

 After regaining control you can talk to the black belt in the bottom right corner for a free *Super Potion*.
 Go to the right hallway and grab *TM126 - Whirlpool* in the first open room you see.
-Circle around to the left and enter the middle room.
+Circle your way up and to the left and enter the middle room.
 Stand on the tile 1 down and 1 to the right of the upper left plant and hit the interact button when facing the bed to get $1500!

 Go back to the lobby and go to the elevator to head to the Casino/AP Center.
 Talk to the girl with red hair to get her to flush her Coin Case down the toilet so we can pick it up later.